 The school labs are open to students and staff by keycard access from 7:30am until midnight, and closed on statutory holidays.
 Before 9:00am and after 4pm on weekdays (and all day on weekends) you will need your keycard to gain access through the front door of the building and to use the elevator.

 The deposit to get a keycard is $50, paid as additional school fees.
 If you lose your keycard you will have to pay $50 for a replacement.
 We do not lend out spare keycards, so please do not leave them at home.
 These cards are for your personal use only and must not be loaned or given to others.

 VanArts is proud of the high standard of work ethic established by our students in past classes.
 Our diploma programs are very intensive, and when a student devotes extra hours to their education, we expect that effort to be respected by other students.
 Please respect the hard work and dedication of students who elect to work late and do not act in a way that disrupts their concentration on their studies.

 During business hours the front door is unlocked.
-This is also the case with all floors except the 8th floor.
-Personal possessions as well as equipment have been stolen in broad daylight during business hours because security provisions were not followed.
+Personal possessions as well as equipment can be stolen in broad daylight during business hours if security provisions are not followed.
 Please be sure that your personal belongings are never left unattended.
 VanArts is not responsible for the loss of any personal items.
 Do not let strangers into the classroom areas.
 If this should occur and a teacher or administrator is not available kindly ask the stranger to leave and report the incident to Administration immediately.
 Wear your student ID badge at all times.
 This will help us all to identify someone who is not a student or staff member.